System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Experimental validation

 \section{Experimental validation}

-All data were recorded in a rectangular bumper-car arena of approximately $7\times12\,\si{\meter}$.
-The bumper car pose $\bm p$ was measured by an OptiTrack motion-capture system using eight cameras placed around the perimeter.
-The body–fixed velocities $\bm{v}$ or kinematic state $\bm x$ according to~\eqref{eq:kinstate} are not directly measured and are therefore estimated with an Extended Kalman Filter (EKF) described in Appendix~\ref{app:stateEst}.
-We recorded slightly over one hour of driving at \SI{10}{\hertz}, covering a wide range of operating scenarios.
-The dataset was then split into validation data (\SI{110}{\s}) and training data (the remaining part).
+Data was recorded in a rectangular arena of $7\times12\,\si{\meter}$ using an OptiTrack motion-capture system for vehicle pose $\bm p$.
+The body–fixed velocities $\bm{v}$ and kinematic state $\bm x$ are not directly measured and are therefore estimated with an Extended Kalman Filter (EKF)\preprintswitch{\footnotemark[\value{fnfullversion}]}{ described in Appendix~\ref{app:stateEst}}.
+We recorded one hour of driving at~\SI{10}{\hertz} and an additional sequence of \SI{110}{\s} for validation.

-The comparison metrics associated with the models presented in Section \ref{sec:datadriven} are reported in Table~\ref{tab:runtimes}.
+The comparison metrics associated with the derived models are reported in Table~\ref{tab:runtimes}.
 We evaluate each model by initializing it with the starting sample of the validation dataset and driving it with the validation input sequence.
-By comparing the resulting predicted trajectory against the actual validation trajectory, we assess performance in terms of the NMSE and the total computational time required for the simulation.
+By comparing the predicted and actual velocity, we assess performance in terms of the NMSE and the total computational time required for the simulation.